libbpf/blazesym/README.md

 ### A list of ELF files

-You can still give a list of ELF files and their base addresses if necessary.
+You can still provide a list of ELF files and their base addresses if necessary.

 ```ignore
 	let sym_srcs = [SymSrcCfg::Elf { file_name: String::from("/lib/libc.so.xxx"),